 10.1 There are no direct Human Resources considerations arising from this report.
-If there are subsequent proposals that affect the workforce as a result of the budget limit set, consultation and planning must be in line with HR policies and procedures and HR advice must be sought from the school's assigned provider.
+If there are subsequent proposals that affect the workforce as a result of the budget limit set, the appropriate school's HR policies and procedures will need to be followed, and HR advice must be sought from the school's assigned provider.
 Council HR should be kept informed of proposals.

-Approved by: Debbie Calliste, Head of HR for Children, Families and Educations on behalf of the Director of Human Resources
+Approved by: Debbie Calliste, Head of HR for Children, Families and Educations, on behalf of the Director of Human Resources.
+(24/01/2024)